Data-Centric Learning from Unlabeled Graphs with Diffusion Model: The Data-Centric Transfer Framework

 \subsection{Learning Data Distribution from Unlabeled Graphs}

-As shown in~\cref{fig:implementation}, the diffusion model corrupts unlabeled graphs to a standard normal distribution by slowly perturbing the data with noise.
+The diffusion process for graphs in~\cref{fig:implementation} applies to both graph structure and node features.
+The diffusion model slowly corrupts unlabeled graphs to a standard normal distribution with noise.
 For graph generation, the model samples noise from the normal distribution and learns a score function to reverse the perturbed noise.
 Given an unlabeled graph $G$, we use continuous time $t \in [0,T]$ to index multiple diffusion steps $\{G^{(t)}\}_{t=1}^T$ on the graph, such that $G^{(0)}$ follows the original data distribution and $G^{(T)}$ follows a prior distribution like the normal distribution.
 The forward diffusion is a stochastic differential equation (SDE) from the graph to the noise: